Civil Law

 Purpose of civil law

-As alluded to above, the purpose of civil law is a set of standards for conduct (government rules) and a process for resolving disputes, including where one party has allegedly wronged another.
+As alluded to above, the purpose of civil law is a set of standards for conduct for people (essentially government rules enforced within civil courts) and a process for resolving disputes, including where one party has allegedly wronged another.

 This allows one party to sue another party for compensation (damages) and also for an order to do (or refrain from doing) something.